Dango: 10 Common Types of Japanese Rice Dumplings

-When it comes to the foods commonly eaten at Japan’s cherry blossom viewing festivals “Hanami (花見)”, “Dango (団子)” is one of the confections most familiar to us Japanese.
+When it comes to the foods often eaten at Japan’s cherry blossom viewing festivals called “Hanami (花見)”, “Dango (団子)” is one of the confections that are most familiar to us Japanese.

 Mitarashi Dango (みたらし団子)

 Mitarashi Dango is one of the most commonly eaten rice dumplings in Japan.

 It generally consists of three to five lightly grilled rice dumplings on a wooden stick, covered with a gooey sweet soy sauce glaze.